Get more followers on Instagram without spending a dime on advertising.

-But what’s really interesting is that she was able to grow her YouTube account to more than 1.3 million subscribers within her first three weeks on the platform.
-Her Instagram account took off too and is currently at more than 351,000 followers.
+But what’s really interesting is that she was able to grow her YouTube account to more than 2.4 million subscribers in under 2 years.
+Her Instagram also took off too and is currently at more than 350k followers.

 Here’s what makes that so incredible: #Vanlife is huge right now; there’s no shortage of people living in vans, traveling to beautiful locations, and posting about it on Instagram and YouTube.

 So how did Eliana take off so quickly in an already saturated market?
 While there have been plenty of naysayers and conspiracy theorists offering up explanations, I think the answer is pretty simple: Eliana is unique!
 Here’s why:

 - Most vanlifers travel with pet dogs; Eliana has a pet snake.